jablackburn-wm/python-image-filters/README.md

 path is the path of the image being filtered.

 rkey, gkey, and bkey correspond to the operation performed on the corresponding pixel value.
-Notice there is a dictionary within the function that links strings to expressions:
-    keydict = {
-                "r": p[0],
-                "b": p[1],
-                "g": p[2],
-                "rinvert": 255 - p[0],
-                "ginvert": 255 - p[1],
-                "binvert": 255 - p[2]
-            }
-the function retrieves the proper expression for each pixel value from the table based on the rkey/gkey/bkey that is passed in.
+Notice there is a dictionary within the function that links strings to expressions. the function retrieves the proper expression for each pixel value from the table based on the rkey/gkey/bkey that is passed in.
+This allows for

 mult is an array of numbers by which the pixel values will be multiplied. mult[0] is applied to R, mult[1] is applied to G, and mult[2] is applied to B.